 The new F.P.Journe Chronometre Optimum is powered by a unique hand-wound caliber.
 Crafted from 18-karat rose gold and painstakingly decorated, the movement sports a double-barrel design with a patented high-performance bi-axial escapement and even a natural dead beat second indicator (although you won’t see it most of the time since it is visible only through the transparent case back, but that’s apparently the main idea behind the design: some things should be intimate, you know.)

-Designed, manufactured and assembled in-house, the FP Journe 1510 hand-wound caliber is built to predictably strict specifications and is hidden inside a very compact -at least, by today’s standards- platinum body that is currently available in two sizes: a 40 millimeters in diameter for those who prefer their watch to be as discreet as practically possible and 42 mm for those who would like to get some extra attention to their persona.
+Designed, manufactured and assembled in-house, the FP Journe 1510 hand-wound caliber is built to predictably strict specifications and is hidden inside a compact -at least, by today’s standards- platinum body that is currently available in two sizes: a 40 millimeters in diameter for those who prefer their watch to be as discreet as practically possible and 42 mm for those who would like to get some extra attention to their persona.
 Both models are just 10.10 millimeters thick, which make them particularly convenient when worn with formal attire.

-As usual, F.P.Journe offers an understated, discreet design with lots of curving lines and surfaces that doesn’t scream, but, instead, quietly whispers quality and pedigree.
-Although the brand was founded less than 15 years ago, it can teach a lesson or two even the most established players that trace their roots back to 18th century and beyond.
+As usual, F.P.Journe offers an understated, discreet design with lots of curving lines and surfaces that don’t scream, but, instead, quietly whispers quality and pedigree.
+Although the brand was founded less than 15 years ago, it can teach a lesson or two even the most established players that trace their roots back to the 18th century and beyond.

 Build Quality: 5/5